This dissemination series of talks, articles and art excavates how contemporary art is changing with the digital.

 The digital is radically changing the conditions for art’s production, distribution, interfaces and forms.
 But besides offering new tools, it reconfigures the life worlds and imaginations of artists.
 Globally and instantly interconnected, artists experience to be able to touch and affect the world at scales beyond locality.
 Digital technology and culture inevitably changes what artists do, how they do it, and why.
 This changes art’s places, meaning and role in society.

-The dissemination series Digital Dynamics: NEW WAYS OF ART explores these questions.
+The dissemination series Digital Dynamics: NEW WAYS OF ART explores these questions with the themes:

 20 October, 2019, Stavanger